Initiatives for Motorcycles

 This initiative leverages Honda’s distinctive strengths, including the diversity of our sales products and our established recovery scheme.

-Applicable Models: NC750X, FORZA 750, X-ADV
+Applicable models: NC750X, FORZA 750, and X-ADV

 Application of Bio-Engineering Plastics to Products (Circular Design)

-As part of our efforts to expand the use of the bio-engineering plastic “DURABIOTM”*2, we applied it to the colored exterior parts of the NC series sold in 2024, marking the first such application in motorcycles.
+As part of our efforts to expand the use of the bio-engineering plastic “DURABIOTM*2, we applied it to the colored exterior parts of the NC series sold in 2024, marking the first such application in motorcycles.

 By using colored DURABIOTM with high aesthetic quality, painting becomes unnecessary, contributing to CO₂ reduction.

-1. DURABIOTM is a registeredtrademark of Mitsubishi Chemical Corporation.
+1. DURABIOTM is a registered trademark of Mitsubishi Chemical Corporation.

 2. Based on Honda’s research (as of October 2023).